-The Downtown Library has eight Cybermars computers, one dedicated government documents computer, and six children's computers with educational games.
+The Downtown Library has eight CyberMars computers, one dedicated government documents computer, and six children's computers with educational games.
 Public multi-use computers offer internet access, word processing, spreadsheets, databases, and other software.
-There are 26 public use computers that are available at all times the library is open.
-An additional five public use computers are budgeted in the FY10-11 budget and will be added during the coming year.
-There are also 10 computers in the computer lab are enabled for public use any time the lab is not booked for programs or training.
-The entire facility has Wi-Fi, and customers using wireless devices may access the Library's Internet service.
+There are 32 public use computers that are available at all times the library is open.
+The entire facility has Wi-Fi, and customers using wireless devices may access the Library's internet service.